EoRImaging/FHD/dictionary.md

 **image_filter_fn**: weighting filter to be applyed to resulting snapshot images and fits files.
 Options include  filter_uv_hanning, filter_uv_natural, filter_uv_radial, filter_uv_tapered_uniform, filter_uv_uniform, and filter_uv_weighted.
 Specifics on these filters can be found in `FHD/fhd_output/fft_filters`.<br />
   -*EoR_firstpass settings*: filter_uv_uniform <br />
   -*Default*: filter_uv_uniform <br />

+**instr_high**: maximum colorbar value for exported instrumental polarization .ps or .png images.
+Applies to all instrumental polarization images: XX, YY, and XY real and imaginary.<br />
+  -*Default*: not set <br />

+**instr_low**: minimum colorbar value for exported instrumental polarization .ps or .png images.
+Applies to all instrumental polarization images: XX, YY, and XY real and imaginary.<br />
+  -*Default*: not set <br />

 **no_fits**: do not export fits files of the sky.
 This typically saves ~20Mb of memory for every fits file, which by default there are 16 for two polarizations. <br />
   -*Needs updating*: might be better to change the logic (avoid the double negative) !Q. <br />